 Dr. Chuck Yim Gee

-For more than fifty years, Dr. Gee’s contributions have been in the development of human resources through education and training.
+For more than fifty years, Dr. Gee’s contributed to the development of human resources through education and training.
 He provided the leadership to the University of Hawai‘i School of Travel Industry Management (TIM) as a co-founder and its longest serving dean.
 During his tenure, he served on Hawai‘i State and U.S. national boards including three terms on the Travel and Tourism Advisory Board of the U.S. Department of Commerce.